Akashijk/Prompt-Tool/README.md

     *   Use the structured editor to manage complex choices, or switch to the raw text editor for direct JSON editing.
     *   Use the "Suggest Choices (AI)" button to have the AI generate new items for your list.
     *   Use the "Refine Choices (AI)" button to have the AI analyze your existing choices and add metadata like weights, tags, and requirements.
-    *   Use the full suite of tools to find duplicates, sort choices, merge files, or validate your entire project for errors.
+    *   Use the full suite of tools to find duplicates, merge files, or validate your entire project for errors.
     *   Click "Brainstorm with AI" to send the current wildcard list to the chat window for refinement.

 ## Configuration